To make crispy karaage chicken, it is very important how to coat them and which powder you use.

-I recommend tenderizing the meat when using chicken breast.
+I recommend tenderizing the meat with my baking powder solutin when using chicken breast.
 (How to tenderize meat)

 Arranged the tender, juicy, crispy Karaage recipe to the super crispy, tender, juicy Karaage recipe!

-Cook chicken for 3-4 minutes.
-(For breast meat, 2 minutes / For rolled chicken, 5 minutes.)
-In my way, I set the timer or stopwatch, keep my eyes on it.
-Cool them down on the wire rack.
-Repeat this until over.
+Add the pieces to the oil in batches and deep-fry each for 3-4 minutes.
+(For breast meat, 2 minutes as a guide) In my way, I set the timer or stopwatch and keep my eyes on it.

 Remove the chicken to a rack and rest for about 5 minutes.

 Prepare for double-fry.
 Reheat the oil to 350F (180C).

 Return each piece back to the oil and fry for 1 minute and remove each on a rack.